Expiration Date (film): Plot summary

+Cast

 Production

 The film was shot in Seattle and has Seattle actors.
 The film has important Seattle locations that Kim Voynar of Cinematical said was like a walking tour of the city.
 Rick Stevenson said that the film was revised more than 17 times in 7 years.
 Rick and the writer Haming Gunn came up with the idea from talking to people that had fathers and grandfathers that died at 35 because of a heart attack.
 Rick said that he chose Robert Guthrie for the lead role because he has a good sense of humor and is talented when it comes to black comedy.
 The Seattle dairy Smith Brothers agreed to supply everything related to the milk trucks because they thought that the plot sounded funny.

 Release

 The film debuted at the Palm Springs Film Festival.
 The DVD was released on January 27, 2009.
 The special features have a making of documentary, deleted scenes, director's commentary, the script, stills, cast and crew bios, the trailer, and a documentary called Family Dancing.